-A diet lacking in fresh, nutrient-rich food has a negative effect on your overall health, which can also shows up in your physical appearance, sometimes causing dark circles, rough skin texture and eyes to appear sunken.
+A diet lacking in fresh, nutrient-rich food can have a negative effect on your overall health, which in return can also shows up in your physical appearance, sometimes causing dark circles, rough skin texture and eyes to appear sunken and hollow.

-Chronic dehydration caused by a lack of daily water intake over an extended period of time has a negative effect on skin, causing early signs of aging such as wrinkles and sunken eyes.
+Chronic dehydration caused by a lack of daily water intake over an extended period of time can have a negative effect on skin, causing early signs of aging such as wrinkles and sunken eyes.
 Consuming excessive amounts of caffeine can also have a diuretic effect, causing dehydration.

 Lack Of Sleep